TEENS ARE VITAL TO THE JEWISH COMMUNITY’S GROWTH

-I hope that the many years I spent teaching in supplementary schools, and working in camping (17 years as camper, counselor, teacher, advisor, Assistant Director). will add authenticity to my blog posts and distill over 35 years of experience working in formal and informal settings.
-I don’t mind shaking things up a bit, and would like you to journey with me as we envision a different future for Jewish teens.
+I am fortunate to have worked in many Jewish educational environments.
+I’ve worked in camping (17 years as camper, counselor, teacher, advisor, Assistant Director), planned service learning programs, taught and then directed one of the largest supplementary high schools in North America (15 years).
+I hope that my experience will add authenticity to my blog posts and distill over 35 years of experience working in these formal and informal settings.
+I would like you to journey with me as we envision a different future for Jewish teens.

 *Career Development Consultant.
 I know that seems odd, working with others on Career Development, and changing my career.
 Careers are not static, but instead are reflective of individual growth, being ever in a state of change and development.
 The trick is to explore those paths!}